 minute read

 However, Jordan’s resilience, defensiveness, and neutrality have strengthened over the past decade amid surrounding conflicts.
-Beside an open-door refugee policy are a warm heart and soulful smile, gregariously welcoming visitors from the world over.
-It’s in Jordan that I saw a side of the Middle East diverse to the image so frequently perpetrated by Western media.
-It’s also in Jordan I grew in admiration, for her people, places and personality.
+Beyond its open-door refugee policy, you’ll find a warm heart and soulful smile, with locals eagerly welcoming visitors from all over the world.

-Here is the itinerary I built, as a solo backpacker, for a two-week journey around Jordan before moving on to Israel and Palestine (aka the West Bank).
+Here’s the itinerary I built as a solo backpacker, spending two weeks exploring Jordan before moving on to Israel and Palestine (the West Bank).

 Divider